-(a) Alignment with the learning objectives
+(a) Alignment with the Learning Objectives

 A range of assessment practices should be used to assess the achievement of different learning objectives for whole-person development.
-These include teacher assessment, selfassessment and peer assessment and involve the use of discussions, presentations, performances, essays, projects, portfolios and written classwork.
+These include teacher assessment, self-assessment and peer assessment and involve the use of discussions, presentations, performances, essays, projects, portfolios and written classwork.
 The weighting given to different areas in assessment should be discussed and agreed among teachers.
-The assessment purposes and criteria should also be made known to learners so that they have a full understanding of what is expected of them.
+The assessment purposes and criteria should also be made known to students so that they have a full understanding of what is expected of them.

-(b) Catering for the range of student ability
+(b) Catering for the Range of Student Ability

 Assessment practices incorporating different levels of difficulty and diverse modes should be used to cater for learners with different aptitudes and abilities.
-This helps ensure that the more able learners are challenged to develop their full potential and the less able ones are encouraged to sustain their interest and succeed in learning.
+This helps ensure that the more able students are challenged to develop their full potential and the less able ones are encouraged to sustain their interest and succeed in learning.

-(c) Tracking progress over time
+(c) Tracking Progress over Time

 As internal assessment should not be a one-off exercise, schools are encouraged to use practices that can track learning progress over time (e.g. portfolios).
-Assessment practices of this kind allow learners to set their own incremental targets and manage their own pace of learning, which will have a positive impact on their commitment to learning.
+Assessment practices of this kind allow students to set their own learning goals and manage their own pace of learning, which will have a positive impact on their commitment to learning.

-(d) Timely and encouraging feedback
+(d) Timely and Encouraging Feedback